tharumbun/cambopedia/src/content/posts/book-new-sun-rises-over-old-land.md

 It reminds us that before the shadows fell, there was a generation that truly believed they were standing at the dawn of a golden age.
 Reading it feels like holding a piece of a dream that was cut short.

 > **"The old land was a land of tears; the new sun is a sun of sweat and pride."** (A sentiment echoed throughout the book's transition).

----

-**Would you like me to help you find a reading list of other influential Southeast Asian literature from that same era?**